Ignacio Echeverría: Reactions

 On 14 June, the Workers' Commissions Trade Union representatives in Endesa issued a statement lamenting the murder of Echeverría and expressing their solidarity with his father, a retired worker of the company.
 The City Council of Alicante agreed to give his name to the San Juan Beach skate park.
 Spanish boxer Kerman Lejarraga dedicated his victory in New York to Ignacio Echeverría.
 He said "this victory is especially dedicated to Ignacio Echeverría, who died a hero".

-During the Spanish state visit to the United Kingdom in July 2017, Felipe VI mentioned his act of heroism at the reception in the Spanish Embassy as well as in his speeches to both houses of Parliament and at the state banquet in the presence of the Queen.
+During the Spanish state visit to the United Kingdom in July 2017, Felipe VI mentioned his act of heroism at the reception in the Spanish Embassy as well as in his speeches to both houses of Parliament and at the state banquet in the presence of Queen Elizabeth II.
 A tribute was held in Comillas (Cantabria), where Echeverría spent the summer with his family, on 10 August 2017.
 Dozens of people attended and a sports area with a skate park was dedicated to him.
 During the military parade of the national day of Spain on 12 October 2017, devoted for the first time to victims of terrorism, Echeverría received a tribute along with the victims of the Barcelona attacks.
 His mother accompanied King Felipe during the floral offering with the ambassadors of the countries that had suffered casualties in these attacks and presidents of the Association of Victims of Terrorism and the Foundation of Victims of Terrorism.

 On 11 October 2018, Echeverría's parents, alongside Constable Charles Guenigault and Constable Wayne Marques, received the George Medal from the Queen at Buckingham Palace.
 Constable Leon McLeod was awarded the Queen's Gallantry Medal at the same investiture ceremony.
 These four appointments were approved on 19 July 2018 for "confronting armed terrorists to protect others at London Bridge".